 Being a freelance writer means you’re in charge of your time and you want to make the most productive use of it.
 Travel writers need time to travel.
 So that means making the most of your time when you’re on the road and in the office.

 It isn’t always easy to sit down and write.
 Sometimes we procrastinate, and we let just about everything get in our way of doing the writing.
-Here are seven habits you can incorporate into your day to help you get control of your time, become more productive, and stop procrastinating!
+I've included an article on seven habits you can incorporate into your day to help you get control of your time, become more productive, and stop procrastinating!

 People are always asking me the secret of my success.
 I've written a couple articles about this.
-Part 1 includes success traits that power the work you do every day.
+They include success traits that power the work you do every day, and some other insights.

 Or maybe you’re one of the lucky ones and you don’t have a problem with getting to the writing itself.
 Instead, maybe it’s all the administrative tasks that drive you crazy.
 If you’d rather jump in an ice cold lake than send out invoices to editors, then you want to learn how to get those mundane tasks done faster.